Psoriasis in the ear - featured image

 Avoid using earplugs or headphones for extended periods as they can trap moisture in the ear.

 If you have excessive earwax buildup, consult a healthcare professional.
-They may recommend using ear drops to soften or remove the wax safely.
+They may recommend using ear drops to soften or remove the wax safely from inside of your ears.

 Using gentle products:

 Avoid using harsh soaps or shampoos that can irritate the skin.
 Opt for gentle, fragrance-free products instead.
-This is especially important for people with sensitive skin, dry skin, or conditions such as eczema, rosacea, and psoriasis.
+People with sensitive or dry skin need to pay extra attention.
+This also applies to those with skin conditions like eczema, rosacea, or psoriasis.
 Harsh soaps and shampoos can strip the skin of natural oils, causing irritation, itching, and redness.
 Fragrances can also be a common trigger for skin irritation and allergic reactions.

 Use gentle cleansing products